doobah/icepack/README.md

 * `nuint` and `nint` are not supported.
 * `span` and other exotic types are not supported.
 * Deserializing after changing the type of a serialized field results in undefined behaviour.
-* Changing the name of a type will result in the serializer not knowing how to deserialize objects of that type.
+* Changing the name of a type will result in the serializer ignoring objects of that type.
 * Readonly fields are not supported.

 # Usage Example